 Once you know how to crochet basic stitches and you know how to read crochet patterns, it becomes possible to crochet almost anything that you want to make.
 Reading crochet patterns is fairly straightforward, but occasionally you will run into a crochet abbreviation that throws you off.
-For some people, that abbreviation is "pm".
-In this article, we look at what PM stands for in crochet and how it is used in crochet patterns.

 What Does PM Stand For?